 Transportation challenges, such as unmet needs and gaps in services, and the strategies to meet these identified challenges were identified by stakeholders at the Mobility Summits and through the stakeholder HSTP survey responses, by the general public from survey responses and public forums, and from members of the 4-County Team.
+These needs were identified by seniors, individuals with low incomes, individuals with disabilities and individuals with other alternative transportation needs.
 A list of the topics identified as challenges that need to be addressed in the QUADCO region are listed below.